 POST TRAUMATIC STRESS DISORDER (PTSD)

-Audie Murphy (American Hero) had it!
+Audie Murphy (American Hero) had PTSD

 Lost our Iraqi War Vet to PTSD 5 weeks ago...